Gyanreyer/web-video-loader/README.md

 - `sources` <`Object[]`>: An array of objects describing each video asset output from the loader.
 Each source object has the shape:
   - `src` <`string`>: URL path to the video asset
   - `type` <`string`>: MIME type of the video asset (ie, "video/mp4").
 This helps browsers quickly identify whether they can play a given source or not without having to load it first.

+Sources are sorted by file size from smallest to largest.

+The recommended usage is to add a `<source>` tag for each of these source objects to a `<video>` element; the `<video>` will find the first of these sources which the browser supports and load and play that, so it's important to retain the file size ordering to ensure the smallest supported video file will always be used.

 ## Example Usage